An example of a veblen good

 Just as long as we’re not buying Veblen goods to keep up with Mr Jones and his tall horse.

 I do think you need to be clear about your reasoning when consuming this stuff.
 I’m probably going to keep buying watches for the rest of my life and I hope to buy some that are priced way above their material values.
 But I want to be conscious of my choices.
-Along with the best of us, I sometimes get caught up in the hype of the latest Rolex or Patek.
-But after learning about the Thorstein Veblen and his observations I’ve started to question my desire.
+Along with the best of us I get caught up in the hype of the latest Rolex or Patek Philippe.
+But after learning about the Thorstein Veblen and his observations I’ve started to question my desires.

-At the end of the day, we just need to ask ourselves why.
+At the end of the day, we just need to ask ourselves why we want what we want.

 Why we are buying that bag, or that watch?
-Is it because we like it and it makes our lives more enjoyable?
-Go for it.
+Is it because we love it and it makes our lives more enjoyable?
+If the answer is yes, then go for it.

 Cya in the next one x